 How Will I Get My Car Fixed?

 If your vehicle can be repaired for less than its fair market value, the insurance company must pay the costs of repair.
 If the cost to repair your vehicle exceeds its fair market value, problems frequently arise when you and the insurance company disagree on what the fair market value is.
-If you are facing this situation, consider the following options:
+If you are facing this situation after your car accident, consider the following options:

 - Ask your own automobile insurance company to have their claims adjuster estimate your vehicle’s fair market value (if you have collision coverage).